Live at Yoshi's (Dee Dee Bridgewater album): Reception

 Robert Christgau commented, "After fruitlessly sampling whatever Bridgewater albums came my way for 25 years, I harbored few hopes that this one would escape decorum, delusions of grandeur, and/or commercial confusion just because it was live.
 But it does, and then it keeps on going.
 It's funny, it's sexy, it swings like crazy.
-Long workouts on 'Slow Boat to China' and 'Love for Sale' show off her fabled chops without dwelling on them.
+Long workouts on 'On a Slow Boat to China' and 'Love for Sale' show off her fabled chops without dwelling on them.
 The many extended scats are worthy of Ella herself.
-Even the gaffe proves her heart is in the right place when she's out there working the crowd--James Brown's 'Sex Machine'."
+Even the gaffe proves her heart is in the right place when she's out there working the crowd – James Brown's 'Sex Machine'."
 The All About Jazz review stated, "Power.
 Dee Dee Bridgewater is as formidable a vocalist as anyone singing.
 She is the Jackie Joiner of jazz vocalists.
 Her athletic style is infectious and she proves she is one of the few who jazz vocalists who can effectively scat and use other Betty Carter-like fireworks."